 Thing is, others are not sitting idly by while VW makes determined strides toward dominating the automotive marketplace.
 The e-Golf now finds itself offered against a rather formidable array of competitors.

 Will the electric Golf stack up?

 2015 Volkswagen e-Golf First Drive: Models & Pricing

-Other standard features will include keyless entry with push-button start, heated front seats, a leather-wrapped multi-function steering wheel, Bluetooth audio streaming and telephony, as well as a dual-zone automatic climate control system, a rear view camera, and a rear parking sensor array.
+Other standard features include keyless entry with push-button start, heated front seats, a leather-wrapped multi-function steering wheel, Bluetooth audio streaming and telephony, as well as a dual-zone automatic climate control system, a rear view camera, and a rear parking sensor array.

 2015 Volkswagen e-Golf First Drive: Design